 5. Use distinct and meaningful page titles

-The first thing a screen reader user will encounter right after the web page fully loads is the text in between your title tags.
+The first thing a screen reader user will encounter after a web page fully loads is the text in between the title tags.
 The worst thing you can do, aside from not having the title tag, is having them all the same in all of your web pages.
 This makes it difficult for users who rely on your HTML markup to determine what page they’re on, or if the link they clicked on is the same web page they were previously on or not.
 Distinguish your pages by using appropriate titles.

 6. Use skip navigation

 Screen reader users have to read HTML documents from top to bottom, without the ability to scan the web page for the information they’re interested in.
 Skip navigation allows screen reader users and persons who can’t use a mouse to skip long lists of links, such as the primary navigation on a website.
 Read more about skip navigation here.

 Skip navigation is simply a link right at the top of your web page that, when clicked, positions you to the content section.
 You can hide this link from able-bodied users by moving the link outside of the browser viewport using CSS.

 7. Ensure adequate contrast between text and background

 Users with low vision require better contrast than a person with 20/20 vision.
 The Web Content Accessibility Guidelines specify 4.5:1 as the required ratio of contrast between color density of text and background.
 Always make sure to use colors for text and background to provide adequate contrast.